ArcanjoQueiroz/flyway/README.md

 ### Running

-Below there is an example of docker-compose.yml that uses alexandre/flyway:1.0.2 to migrate the SQL files from the directory named **migrations**:
+There is an example below of a docker-compose.yml that uses alexandre/flyway:1.0.2 to migrate the SQL files inside the  **migrations** directory:

 ```yml
 version: '2'